 An AP shall not set any subfields of the Common Info field of a Trigger frame to a value that is not supported by all the recipient STAs of the Trigger frame.

-An AP shall set all the subfields, except the Trigger Type subfield, of the Common Info field of a Trigger frame to the same value of the corresponding subfield of the Common Info field of any other Trigger frame that is carried in the same PPDU.
-An AP shall set the HE TB PPDU Length(#4729) and DL Tx Power subfields of an UMRS Control field to the same value of the corresponding subfield of any UMRS Control field that is carried in the same PPDU.
-An AP shall set the following subfields of the Common Info field of a Trigger frame accordingly if an UMRS Control field is carried in an MPDU within the same PPDU:
+(#14257, 13709) If an AP transmits the Trigger frames in different A-MPDUs in an HE MU PPDU, the AP shall set all the subfields, except the Trigger Type subfield, Cascade Indication and CS Required subfield, of the Common Info field of a Trigger frame in one A-MPDU to the same value of the corresponding subfield of the Common Info field of the Trigger frame in any other A-MPDU that is carried in the HE MU PPDU.

+(#14257, 13709) If an AP transmits the UMRS Control fields in different A-MPDUs in an HE MU PPDU, the AP shall set the HE TB PPDU Length(#4729) and DL Tx Power subfields of an UMRS Control field to the same value of the corresponding subfield of any UMRS Control field in any other A-MPDU that is carried in the HE MU PPDU.

+(#14257, 13709) If an AP transmits the Trigger frames and UMRS Control fields in different A-MPDUs in an HE MU PPDU, the AP shall set the Common Info field of the Trigger frame in any A-MPDU that is carried in the HE MU PPDU as follows:

+the Length subfield in the Trigger frame and HE TB PPDU Length(#4729) field in UMRS Control field indicate the same HE TBPPDU length

+the AP Tx Power subfield in the Trigger frame and DL Tx Power subfields of an UMRS Control field indicate the same transmit power

 MU-MIMO LTF Mode and STBC fields(#Ed) are set to 0

-Number Of HE-LTF Symbols field is set to 0(17/1275r4)
+Number Of HE-LTF Symbols And Midamble Periodicity field is set to 0(17/1275r4)

+Doppler field is set to 0

+is set to the default PE duration value for UL MU response scheduling, which is indicated by the AP in the Default PE Duration subfield of the HE Operation element it transmits and the pre-FEC padding factor is set to 4

 Spatial Reuse is set to SRP_AND_NONSRG_OBSS-PD_PROHIBITED(#8057)(#6768)(#9910)

-GI and LTF Type is set to 2(#4825) if the carrying PPDU TXVECTOR parameter HE_LTF_TYPE is 4x LTF for 3.2 µs or 2x LTF for 1.6 µs; otherwise is set to 1(#4825, #10312)
+GI and LTF Type is set to 2(#4825) if the carrying PPDU TXVECTOR parameter HE_LTF_TYPE is one of 4x HE-LTF for 12.8 μs with 0.8 μs or 3.2 μs GI and 2x HE-LTF for 6.4 μs with 0.8 μs or 1.6 μs GI(#14318); otherwise is set to 1(#4825, #10312)

-CS Required subfield is set to 0
+HE-SIG-A Reserved is set to 511 (all 1s)

+the other subfields in the Common Info field are set to any valid value.

 NOTE—STAs obtain the common information explicitly, implicitly or both(#6671).
 Explicit information is obtained in the Common Info field of a Trigger frame, or in the HE TB PPDU Length(#4729) and DL TX Power subfields of the UMRS Control field(#Ed) contained in the soliciting PPDU.
 Implicit information is obtained in previously exchanged frames with the AP, e.g., in the BSS Color and the Default PE Duration subfields of the HE Operation element, or from default values specified in 27.5.3.3 (STA behavior for UL MU operation).